 Experienced & Reputable

-Installing Asphalt Shingle and Cedar Shake roofs since 1996.
+Installing Composite/ Asphalt Shingle roofs since 1996.
 We have been recognized as one of the Puget Sound's top rated roofers.

 Licensed, Bonded, Insured

-Cornerstone has operated under the same license for more than two decades.
+Cornerstone has operated under the same license for nearly three decades.
 License # CORNERI011CM.

 Fair Pricing Plus Financing Available

 Cornerstone's experienced estimators are accurate and detailed.
 We offer No Payments and No Interest for 12 months (OAC).